It All Starts with Good Financial Habits

 Today DFA has over $517 billion (USD) in firmwide assets under management as of December 31, 2018, and is the 7th largest mutual fund company in the US.
 We embrace the same process at our company Arcadia Wealth Management with the funds you so generously entrust with us.
 We attribute our success to the good habits and the small things we do each day in our fiduciary responsibility to each of our clients.

-Whatever you can do or dream start with making good habits and take small steps.
+All in all, a successful financial future starts with making good financial habits and taking small steps.
 A journey of a thousand miles starts under one’s feet!